tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Promoting Prostitution (TN Code § 39–13–515): Promoting prostitution is a Class E felony but becomes a Class D felony if the person promoted has an intellectual disability.
 If the person promoted as a prostitute is a minor (less than 18 years of age), the offense becomes a Class B felony.
 If the person promoted as a prostitute is less than 15 years of age or the promotion occurs on the grounds of or within 1000 feet of a school, child care agency, public library, recreational center, or public park, the offense is a Class A felony.

 For the Class E felony, offenders are sentenced to imprisonment for at least one year and not more than six years with a possible fine of not more than $3,000.
-If the offense is a Class D felony, the punishment is prison time of at least two but less than 12 years with a possible fine of not more than $5,000, which may be imposed by a jury.
-If the offense is a Class B felony, the offense is punishable by imprisonment for at least eight years and a maximum of 30 years with a possible fine of not more than $25,000.
-Class A felony involves incarceration for not less than 15 years but less than 60 years with a possible fine of not more than $50,000.
+If the offense is a Class D felony, the punishment is prison time of at least two but less than 12 years with a possible fine of not more than $5,000, which a jury may impose.
+If the offense is a Class B felony, it is punishable by imprisonment for at least eight years and a maximum of 30 years, with a possible fine of not more than $25,000.
+A Class A felony involves incarceration for not less than 15 years but less than 60 years, with a possible fine of not more than $50,000.

 Aggravated Prostitution: Defined under TN Code § 39–13–516, aggravated prostitution is the engagement in sexual activity as a business or as an inmate in a house of prostitution while being infected with HIV.
 Aggravated prostitution is a Class C felony involving the imprisonment of not more than three but less than 15 years with a possible fine of not more than $10,000.